 Rapid assessment of fertilizers manufacturing methods by means of a novel waveguide vector spectrometer

-Purpose: The present study aims to test the suitability of a waveguide spectrometer, as a rapid and cheap tool to discriminate different fertilizers according to two different manufacturing methods, such as granulation and blending.
-Methods: The tested instrument is a waveguide vector spectrometer, patented in 2016, that operates in the range 1.6-2.7 GHz, giving both spectral phase and gain measurements.
-Granulated and blended fertilizers were dehydrated and pulverized, to avoid possible interferences related to the water content and geometry of the sample.
-The spectral data were analyzed by multivariate statistical analysis (Principal Component Analysis, PCA and Partial Least Squares-Discriminant Analysis, PLS-DA) in order to obtain a discrimination tool considering the whole hidden spectral information.
-Results: Principal Component 1 (95% of the explained variance) and Principal Component 2 (4% of the explained variance) shown to explain most part of the spectral variability.
-A tendency to group samples according to the different production methods can be appreciated even if the discrimination is influenced by the different chemical composition of fertilizers.
-However, PLS-DA models correctly classified 100% of the samples both by granulated and blended classes using spectra obtained by waveguide spectroscopy.
-Conclusions: Although preliminary, the tests carried out on a small number of samples show how the technique coupled with PLS-DA models could be able to discriminate the analyzed fertilizers by means of their spectral signature and according to the manufacturing method if the chemical composition is kept constant.
-Further tests are necessary to validate the model, also considering the possibility of grouping fertilizers for similar composition.
+This study aims to test the suitability of a waveguide spectrometer, as a rapid and cheap tool to discriminate between different fertilizers according to two different manufacturing methods, such as granulation and blending.
+The tested instrument is a waveguide vector spectrometer, patented in 2016, that operates in the range 1.6-2.7 GHz, giving both spectral phase and gain measurements.
+Granulated and blended fertilizers were dehydrated and pulverized to avoid possible interferences due to the water content and the geometry of the sample.
+The spectral data were analysed by multivariate statistical analysis [principal component analysis (PCA) and partial least squares-discriminant analysis (PLS-DA)] in order to obtain a discrimination tool considering the whole hidden spectral information.
+PC1 (95% of the explained variance) and PC2 (4% of the explained variance) are shown to explain most of the spectral variability.
+A tendency to group samples according to the different production methods can be seen, even if the discrimination is influenced by the different chemical compositions of fertilizers.
+However, PLS-DA models correctly classified 100% of the samples into granulated and blended classes using spectra obtained by waveguide spectroscopy.
+Despite being preliminary, the tests carried out on a small number of samples show how the technique coupled with PLS-DA models could be able to discriminate between the analysed fertilizers by means of their spectral signature and according to the manufacturing method, if the chemical composition is kept constant.
+Further tests are necessary to validate the model, also considering the possibility of grouping fertilizers on the basis of their similar composition.

 Copyright (c) 2020 the Author(s)